Inside the Survivor’s Guide

 Reminders of your experience will present itself in straightforward ways such as holidays, birthdays, anniversaries, birth announcements, etc. It may also present itself in unexpected ways such as smells, sounds, food, clothing, etc. Navigating social media can be especially challenging as people celebrate their pregnancies and babies.
 As you continue to heal, it is possible to take steps to develop coping strategies for those instances when you are presented with reminders.
 Working with a mental health provider can help you determine coping mechanisms that work best for you.
 It can range from taking steps to plan a “reminder kit” for self-care, connecting with your support system, and even allowing yourself to feel your emotions.

-Accepting Your new body
+Accepting your new body

 The loss of your infant coupled with an amniotic fluid embolism will result in changes to your body that can diverge from the expected postpartum changes.
 It is common to feel a sense of loss of control or loss of autonomy, most especially when many cases of AFE cause you to be unconscious or in a medically induced coma.
 Experiencing an AFE can have a myriad of effects on the body including, but not limited to: infertility, organ dysfunction, hair loss, weight fluctuation, post-op scarring, etc. AFE Survivors may also experience a loss of intimacy that stem from these changes and the treatments received (e.g. c-section scarring, pelvic floor dysfunction, pain during intercourse, etc.).
 The time it will take to learn to accept these changes will vary and it is important to work with your healthcare providers, mental health professional, and your partner to process and address these feelings.

-Your 1st visit to the OBGYN
+Your first visit to the OBGYN after loss

 The first visit to the OB/GYN following infant loss and an AFE can be a triggering reminder of your loss and trauma.
 If possible, try to set aside some time before and after your appointment to engage in activities that help your grieving process.
 It may also be helpful to limit some triggering questions from clinical staff unfamiliar with your circumstances by utilizing the Patient Clinical Summary.
 When scheduling your appointments, ask the scheduler to note in your file that you experienced a loss and that you would appreciate the opportunity to avoid unnecessary triggers and a room full of pregnant patients.
 Consider making appointments for the first or last part of the day and enlisting your spouse, partner, family member or close friend to join you at your appointments.